cloudant-labs/graphdb-slate/source/includes/api/_document.md

   ]
 }
 ```

-The bulk document API allows you to create and update multiple documents at the same time within a single request.
-The basic operation is similar to creating or updating a single document, except that you batch the document structure and information.
-When creating new documents the document ID is optional.
-For updating existing documents, you must provide the document ID, revision information, and new document values.

-#### Request Body

 For both inserts and updates the basic structure of the JSON document in the request is the same: